The Concept of the Political

-Historical context

 The Concept of the Political was published in the last days of Weimar Germany.
 Schmitt joined the Nazi Party in 1933, the year after its publication.

 Summary

 For Schmitt, the political is reducible to the existential distinction between friend and enemy.
 This distinction arises from the fact of human diversity: identities and practices, beliefs and way of life can, in principle, be in conflict with one another.

 Schmitt attacks the "liberal-neutralist" and "utopian" notions that politics can be removed of all warlike, agonistic energy, arguing conflict existed as embedded in existence itself, likewise constituting an ineradicable trait of anthropological human nature.
-Schmitt attempts to substantiate his ideas by referring to the declared anthropological pessimism of "realistic" Catholic (and Christian) theology.
+Schmitt attempts to substantiate his ideas by referring to the declared anthropological pessimism of "realistic" Catholic theology.
 The anti-perfectibilist pessimism of Traditional Catholic theology Schmitt considers esoterically relevant to the inner ontological being of politics and political activity in the contemporary world, modern people subconsciously secularizing theological intellectual ideas and concerns.
 Schmitt criticizes political "radicals" as basically ignorant, deluded, pseudo-messianic in mentality, and oblivious to the stark, hard knowledge of unveiled human nature, its esse, encoded in ancient theology, wherein Original Sin held central, axial place, intertwining his own ideas of metapolitics with a reformulated "metaphysics of evil".

-According to Schmitt, "Sovereign is he who decides on the exception" and, although the sovereign "stands outside the normally valid legal system, he nevertheless belongs to it".
-Sovereignty is more than the technical: it is the personal privilege of the ruler.
-Schmitt states: "significant concepts of the modern theory of the state are secularized theological concepts".

 Publication

 The Concept of the Political was first published in 1932 by Duncker & Humblot (Munich).
 It was an elaboration of a journal article of the same title, published in 1927.
-The 1932 version has significant, and controversial, revisions.
-However, it is likely that these revisions were made in response to the reaction of Leo Strauss.
+According to authors such as Heinrich Meier, the 1932 version has significant, and controversial, revisions, likely made in response to the reaction of Leo Strauss.
+Some people have argued that this interpretation lacks credibility, and contrary to Meier's opinion, Karl Löwith argued that the revision from the second to the third edition was not a reaction to Strauss, but an opportunistic attempt following Schmitt's membership in the Nazi Party.